 The people who call Langhorne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Langhorne residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Langhorne include German, English, Italian, and Polish.

 The most common language spoken in Langhorne is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and French.